GideonLeGrange/panstamp-java/README.md

 I welcome contributions, be it bug fixes or other improvements.
 If you fix or change something, please submit a pull request.
 If you want to report a bug, please open an issue.

+You're also welcome to join the discussion in the [Java thread on the panStamp forum](http://www.panstamp.org/forum/forumdisplay.php?fid=24).

 # Getting the API

 I recommend using the Maven artifact from Maven Central, but you can also clone the repository, or download the source as a .zip or .tar.gz file from [Releases](https://github.com/GideonLeGrange/panstamp-java/releases).